 8.7% of foreign-owned businesses in Scotland are considered to be high-growth, compared to 0.9% of Scottish-based firms.

-But, while having foreign-owned firms operating in Scotland has its benefits in terms of productivity and economic growth, there are implications of not having many large Scottish firms head-quartered in the country.
+"There is evidence that foreign firms acquire high-growth Scottish firms which partly explains why there is such a large share of high-growth foreign firms in the country." - Feedback from engagement While having foreign-owned firms operating in Scotland has its benefits in terms of productivity and economic growth, there are implications of not having many large Scottish firms head-quartered in the country.
 For example, the impact on the visitor economy.